There are many reasons for using an equalizer from improving the sound to creating mix room.

 - Decreasing a sound around its fundamental frequency will promote a colder, less powerful sound.

-The best way to deal with muddiness is to scan the lower frequencies with a high Q setting and a moderate boost level of about 8dB.
-Once excess muddiness is found, cut the signal right down, and then slowly bring up the gain control until there is a good balance between body and muddiness.
+To reduce muddiness, scan the lower frequencies with a high Q value and a moderate boost level of about 8dB.
+Once excess muddiness is identified, cut the signal right down, and then slowly bring up the gain control until there is a good balance between body and muddiness.

 Exercise caution when cutting frequencies and do not cut the same frequency on all of the sounds.

-The honk area is focused between 500 - 3000 Hz and determines how honky and prominent an instrument is in the mix.
+The honk area is focused between 500 - 3000 Hz and determines how prominent an instrument is in the mix.
 Excess output at this range can sound cheap, boxy and can cause unwanted ear fatigue.
 If boosting in this area, be very cautious, especially on vocals.
 Human hearing is extremely sensitive at these frequencies with the slightest boost or cut resulting in a huge change in the sound.

 When applying equalization, it is advisable to use large amounts of cut or boost initially.
 This helps give a better idea of the frequencies being affected.
 The human ear can quickly become used to an equalized sound, so quick successive bursts on the gain knob until the frequency sounds about right is best.

 The equalizer can be useful for creating space in the mix by balancing frequencies.
-If certain instruments occupy a similar frequency band they will end up masking each occur within that particular area of the audio spectrum, often resulting in a muddy sound.
+If certain instruments occupy a similar frequency band they will mask each other within that particular area of the audio spectrum, often resulting in a muddy sound.